GoodnessJames/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Project Title: 0x05.
-C - Pointers, arrays, and strings
+C - Pointers, Arrays, and Strings

 ## Description of each c-program file in the tasks